 We all love the gig economy.
-It gives us the flexibility needed to try new career path, earn additional income, and grow our marketable skill sets.
+It gives us the flexibility needed to try new career paths, earn additional income, and grow our marketable skill sets.
 The latest addition to the gig economy co-hosting.
-Well the term isn’t new, it one that can now applied to Airbnb property management, and thanks to companies like CoHostMarket has never easier to begin.
+Well, the term isn’t new, it one that can now be applied to Airbnb property management, and thanks to companies like CoHostMarket has never easier to begin.

 Short-Term Rental Management – What To Look For In A Co-Host.

 A professional co-host is someone who is actively interested in helping you maximize your profits on your Airbnb listing.
 This individual is responsible for taking care of your property, leveraging the appropriate management tactics, and reducing the time you need to spend on your Airbnb listing.
 From handling guest communications to managing the property’s booking schedule to booking cleaning services, the co-host is dedicated to helping your guests have the optimal travel experiences.
 Fortunately, as with the majority of gig economy jobs, finding the right homeowner/co-host relationship is as easy as signing-in to trusted Airbnb short-term rental management platforms, such as CoHostMarket.

 The intuitive digital marketplace is designed to help facilitate professional, yet personal, relationships between homeowners and Airbnb property managers, i.e. co-hosts.
 In fact, through easy-to-use features, geo-locational targeting, a five-star rating algorithm, and other tested features, the CoHostMarket platform succinctly streamlines the homeowner’s search process.
 The result is as easy as: